akka/alpakka/docs/src/main/paradox/jakarta-jms/producer.md

 #### Object sinks

-Create and configure ActiveMQ connection factory to support serialization.
+Create and configure ActiveMQ Artemis connection factory to support serialization.
-See [ActiveMQ Security](https://activemq.apache.org/objectmessage.html) for more information on this.
+See [Controlling JMS ObjectMessage deserialization](https://activemq.apache.org/components/artemis/documentation/latest/security.html#controlling-jms-objectmessage-deserialization) for more information on this.
 Create a sink, that accepts and forwards @apidoc[jakartajms.JmsObjectMessage$]s to the JMS provider:

 Scala